401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 United States: 401(k), 403(b), IRA, Roth IRA

-403(b) Plans: Equivalent to 401(k) but for nonprofit, educational, and religious organizations.
-Same contribution limits and tax treatment.
+403(b) Plans: Similar to 401(k)s but for nonprofit and education sectors, with identical contribution limits and tax benefits.

 Key Resources: SEC 401(k) Overview, IRS Retirement Plans, Social Security Administration